broadinstitute/tandem-repeat-catalog/README.md

 [Release v1.0](https://github.com/broadinstitute/tandem-repeat-catalogs/releases/tag/v1.0) is now available in draft form.

 File names that start with `repeat_catalog_v1.hg38` specify narrow locus boundaries around TRs and are designed for repeat copy number analysis.
 They contain 4,863,041 TRs.
-Files with the following formats are provided:
+The following formats are provided:

 <br />
 <table>